-Philip also receives regular instructions from Trading Standards in regulatory work and has conducted prosecutions in a range of work including prosecutions under Consumer Protection form Unfair Trading Regulations and Taxi Licensing law.
+Philip receives instructions from Trading Standards and has also conducted prosecutions in a range of regulatory work.

-Philip studied law at The University of Leeds before going on to the Bar Vocational Course at Northumbria University.
-Philip was awarded the Plowden Chambers Prize for the highest overall advocacy mark.
+Philip studied law at The University of Leeds before going on to complete his training at Northumbria University, where he was awarded the Plowden Chambers Prize for the highest overall advocacy mark.

-At the centre of Philip’s practice is client care and his approachable manner has enable Philip to forge good relations with both professional and lay clients.
+At the centre of Philip’s practice is client care and he has forged good relations with both professional and lay clients.

 Operation Strand (2023) – worked as a prosecution disclosure junior on a historic child murder case.